tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 The `hd-wallet-derive` library is written in the PHP language; therefore you will be required to first set up PHP on your machines before installing and then running the `hd-wallet-derive` library.

-**Note:** For the Windows installation, we will be using the XAMPP package, while for the Mac OS X installations, we will update the pre-build PHP version up to `v7.3`.
+**Note:** For the Windows installation, we will be using the XAMPP package, while for the Mac OS X installation, we will have two options; you can update the pre-build PHP version up to `v7.3` or you can use Homebrew.

 ### Environment Setup in Microsoft Windows Operating System